WulfNovak/demand_forecasting_pipeline_/README.md

 # Demand Forecasting MLOps

 ### Description
-The following is a foundation to a general demand forecasting pipeline where models, metrics, and key information are tracked with MLflow.
+The following is the first iteration of a foundation to a general demand forecasting pipeline where models, metrics, and key information are tracked with MLflow.
 Given electricity and weather data, timeseries features and optimal parameters are automatically selected to forecast a 7-day horizon across n=6 european countries (Austria, Netherlands, Luxembourg, Hungary, Belgium, Germany).

 Great care is taken to prevent data leakage, ensuring forecasts are realistic on real-time data where future values are unknown.